rebecavalverde/help-docs/docs/en/editor/import-file-musescore.md

 ---
-title: How do import a file from MuseScore?
+title: How to import a file from MuseScore?
-ptitle: How do import sheet music from MuseScore?
+ptitle: How to import sheet music from MuseScore?
 description: Discover how to import a Musescore or MusicXML file from Musescore on our cloud-based music notation software Flat.
 nav: editor
 pid: faq